What’s the difference between Urgent Care and Emergency Room Services? Find out here.

 Some common examples that call for an Urgent Care Visit2 include cold- and flu-like symptoms; sprains and strains; minor cuts, even ones that require stitches; nausea; signs of infection for example a urinary tract infection; minor burns; fever; dehydration and earaches.
 Some Urgent Care Facilities may also offer imaging, X-rays, and Lab Services on-site.

 Please note, an ER Visit is only Eligible for Life-Threatening or Life-Altering conditions.

-What type of services does an Emergency Room administer?
+What is the ER for, and what type of services does an Emergency Room administer?

 According to the OneShare Health Membership Guidebook, Emergency Room Services provide stabilization or initiation of treatment of a medical emergency for Life-Threatening or Life-Altering conditions; they are provided on an Outpatient basis at a Hospital.